Upcoming Events Calendar

 Trip Leader: Douglas Resnick, dresnick1@comcast.net

-Meet at 8:00 AM at the Quil Ceda Village Walmart lot west of Marysville (I-5 exit 200).
-Park away from the store, to the east, toward I-5.
-Please come prepared to carpool – the number of cars impacts safety and where we are able to stop for birding, and also we want to be environmentally conscious.
-We’ll explore Wylie Slough, Fir Island Farm Reserve (AKA Hayton) and other spots on Fir Island.
-These are rich areas for wintering Snow Geese, swans and other waterfowl, as well as shorebirds and raptors.
-Each car needs a Discover Pass.
+Meet at 7:00 AM at Quil Ceda Village Walmart lot west of Marysville (I-5 exit 200).
+Park away from store to the east near Quil Ceda Blvd. and I-5.
+Please come prepared to carpool — the number of cars affects safety as well as where we able to stop for birding, and also we want to be environmentally conscious.
+Our first birding stop will be 7:30 AM at Hamilton Landing Park, 26810 98th Ave NW in Stanwood.
+We’ll explore around Port Susan Bay with walks at Eide Road and on the dike off of Boe Road, where the Stillaguamish Tribe has opened channels to improve habitat for salmon (and birds).
 Dress for the weather and pack a lunch.

 Adult Release Form / Youth Release Form